outcoldman/docker-splunk-cluster/README.md

 - [ ] Forwarders
 - [ ] Encrypt consul communication
 - [ ] CA Authority.
 Do not skip certificate verification.
-- [ ] Send consul logs to Splunk
 - [ ] Check if there are better way to configure SSO (including trustedIP)
 - [ ] On SHC we should log IP addresses with "tools.proxy.on = True"
-- [ ] Use consul http checks for web and mgmt ports
 - [ ] Collecting logs from consul server
 - [ ] Upgrade to consul-template 0.16.0 rtm.
-- [ ] SHC Members require restart (possible SHC Deployer should do rolling restart after bootstrap)
-- [ ] Custom CA.
 - [ ] Secure by default `8500`.
-- [ ] Load balancer using hostnames instead of services for cluster-master, dmc and consul.
 - [ ] Expect `.lic` files in better place.
 - [ ] Use `socket` to get fqdn.
 - [ ] SHC Autobootstrap should support removed members.